-Preventive Dentistry in Warrensburg, Oak Grove, and Windsor, MO
+Preventive Dentistry in Warrensburg and Oak Grove, MO

 Healthy Smiles for a Lifetime

-At Ridgeview Family Dental, we want all our patients to achieve a lifetime of healthy smiles.
-That’s why we offer preventive dentistry services to help patients understand the importance of properly caring for their oral health.
-A vital component in preventing unwanted dental issues is maintaining an at-home oral hygiene routine and scheduling biannual dental checkups with Dr. Young at one of our three office locations.
+At Ridgeview Family Dental, we want all our patients to enjoy a lifetime of healthy smiles.
+That’s why we offer comprehensive preventive dentistry services to help patients properly care for their oral health.
+A vital component in preventing unwanted dental issues is maintaining an at-home oral hygiene routine and scheduling biannual dental checkups with Dr. Young at one of our two office locations.

 Learn more about what preventive dentistry can do for your oral health with our helpful guide below.

-Preventive dentistry focuses on helping patients avoid developing dental conditions that are costly and invasive.
-This consists of a combination of regular dental checkups along with maintaining good oral hygiene habits like brushing and flossing.
-At Ridgeview Family Dental, we’ll always help our patients understand the importance of maintaining good dental health to help patients look and feel their best while achieving great overall health.
+Preventive dentistry focuses on helping patients avoid developing tooth decay and other dental conditions that can be costly and invasive to treat.
+This prevention consists of a combination of regular dental checkups along with maintaining good oral hygiene habits like brushing and flossing.
+At Ridgeview Family Dental, we aim to demonstrate the importance of maintaining good dental health by helping patients look and feel their best while achieving great overall health.

 One of the most important components of keeping your teeth healthy is to prevent tartar and plaque buildup, which can be accomplished by regularly visiting the dentist.
-The Amerian Dental Association recommends patients visit the dentist for regular cleanings and dental exams once every six months or twice a year.
-Even if you feel like your teeth are in excellent condition, checkups are still necessary.
+The American Dental Association recommends patients visit the dentist for regular cleanings and dental exams once every six months or twice a year.
+Even if you feel like your teeth are in excellent condition, checkups are still necessary and helpful.
 These checkups allow us to thoroughly clean your teeth and detect any potential problems.

 You may notice that you have grooves and crevices on the chewing surfaces of your molars, which is normal.
 However, if bacteria and food debris accumulate in these areas, it can lead to cavities and tooth decay.
-We’ll examine your teeth for any large grooves and if we find any, we may recommend dental sealants.
+We’ll examine your teeth for any large grooves and may recommend dental sealants.

 Dental sealants are clear, plastic coatings that we apply over the targeted area to protect against cavities and tooth decay.
 This treatment gives patients an added layer of protection for their smiles.

-Oral cancer screenings involve a visual examination done by Dr. Young during your biannual dental appointments.
+Oral cancer screenings involve a visual and physical examination done by Dr. Young during your biannual dental appointments.
 He’ll check your cheeks, throat, neck, and face for any abnormalities.
-The goal of oral cancer screenings is to identify oral cancer early on, which leads to a better chance of a cure.
+The goal of oral cancer screenings is to identify oral cancer early on, which leads to a much better chance of successful treatment.

 Our Preventive Dentistry Tips